Pool playtime at Mini Club Med for 4-10 year olds

 Baby Club Med

-Baby Club Med caters for children aged four – 23 months. they can be looked after all day with a schedule of indoor and outdoor activities.
+Baby Club Med caters for children aged 4 – 23 months.
+They can be looked after all day with a schedule of indoor and outdoor activities.
 A dedicated chef provides baby-friendly meals.

 Petit Club Med for Children Aged Two – Four Years

-Mini Club Med at C’Komo Club Four – Ten Years
+Mini Club Med at C’Komo Club 4 – 10 years

 At Mini Club Med, each day is tightly timetabled, here are some photos showing what is on for a couple of days.

 I liked the fact that the GOs looking after the children were numerous and full of enthusiasm.
-Also that the children were split into groups by age.
+Also the children were split into groups by age which was good for them.

 OK Any Downsides At All?